 If yes, “What would happen if I kept adding one?”

 Each child was assigned a binary classification for each of two aspects of infinity understanding.
 Classifications were assigned by the first author and a coder blind to the hypotheses.
-The coding scheme and example transcripts are consistent with previous studies (Cheung et al., 2017; Evans, 1983; Hartnett & Gelman, 1998) and are provided in the Supplementary Materials (A).
-First, we coded whether children believed that there was a highest number, such that numbers must end, or whether they believed that numbers go on forever, which we labeled as “Endless” knowledge.
+The coding scheme was consistent with previous studies (Cheung et al., 2017; Evans, 1983; Hartnett & Gelman, 1998) and is provided in the Supplemental Materials (A), along with example transcripts.
+First, we coded whether children believed that there was a highest number, such that numbers must end, or whether they believed that numbers go on forever, which we labeled as “Endless” knowledge of infinity.
 This coding was based on responses to questions 1-3 and 5.
 Second, we coded whether the child believed that it was always possible to add 1 to any number according to their responses to questions 4-6.
-We call this the “Successor” knowledge.
+We call this the “Successor” knowledge of infinity.
 Initial agreement was 84.0% for Endless Knowledge coding (Cohen’s Kappa = .63, p < .001), and 80.9% for Successor Knowledge coding (Cohen’s Kappa = .62, p < .001).
 Disagreements were resolved through consulting a third coder.
 Finally, we identified children as “Full Infinity knowers” if they endorsed both aspects of infinity understanding.

 3. Results

-Compatible with the first goal of this study, our first set of analyses examined children’s acquisition of the rule-governed morphological structure of counting – what we called “decade productivity” – using data from the Highest Count and Next Number tasks.
-Second, compatible with our second goal, we analyzed children’s performance on the Infinity interview, and asked how their responses to the Successor Knowledge and Endless Knowledge items were related to counting experience and decade productivity.
+Compatible with the first goal of this study, our first set of analyses examined children’s acquisition of the productive decade+unit rule using data from the Highest Count and Next Number tasks.
+Second, compatible with our second goal, we analyzed children’s performance on the Infinity interview, and asked how their responses to the Successor Knowledge and Endless Knowledge items were related to counting experience and productive knowledge of the decade+unit rule.

 All analyses were conducted in R (version 3.6.0, R Core Team, 2019).
-Regression models were constructed using either the R base stats package or, for models contained mixed effects, using lme4 (Bates, Mächler, Bolker, & Walker, 2014).
+Regression models were constructed using either the R base stats package or, for models containing mixed effects, using lme4 (Bates, Mächler, Bolker, & Walker, 2014).
 For ease of interpretation, predictor variables were mean-centered for analyses.
-To test for the significance of specific independent variables, we conduct Likelihood Ratio Tests comparing models with and without particular effects of interest.
-For analyses containing within-subject measures, we construct mixed-effects models contain random intercepts for all relevant grouping units (e.g., subject, item).
+To test for the significance of specific independent variables, we conducted Likelihood Ratio Tests comparing models with and without particular effects of interest.
+For analyses containing within-subject measures, we constructed mixed-effects models containing random intercepts for all relevant grouping units (e.g., subject, item).

-3.1 Characterizing Decade Productivity
+3.1 Characterizing Decade+Unit Productivity